Find Cheap Renters Insurance Quotes in Your Area

 Renters who have insurance are most likely to see changes to the billing and claims processes.

-Coronavirus stands to affect most renters insurance policies similarly to homeowners insurance coverage.
-Many insurance providers had waived late-fee penalties for policyholders impacted by the onset of COVID-19, including stopping cancellations for missed payments.
+The coronavirus pandemic stands to affect most renters insurance policies similarly to homeowners insurance coverage.
+Many insurance providers waived late-fee penalties for policyholders impacted by the onset of the COVID-19 pandemic, including stopping cancellations for missed payments.
 Some insurers that took this approach include:

 - State Farm